Kfollen93/Mini-Reference-Guide/README.md

 Since I have found it is best to learn by doing, this mini guide uses C# code examples that I have created myself in a way that make sense to me.
 After shuffling through my notes and erasing/re-writing these topics numerous times on my whiteboard, I figured it would be worth making this public and sharing with others. <br>

-Therefore, if you found any of this useful, please consider giving it a star! :star: <br>

 # Table of Contents
 * Big O Notation :o:
 * Generic Collections :wrench: